Deployment Guide

 • MAESTRO_ELASTICSEARCH_CLIENT_BASICAUTH_ENABLED enables basic authentication for the Elasticsearch client

 • MAESTRO_ELASTICSEARCH_INDEXES_ANALYSISCENTRIC_NAME is the name of the analysis-centric Elasticsearch index.
-The value is analysis-composer-index, aligned with our previously created index
+The value is analysis-conductor-index, aligned with our previously created index

 • MAESTRO_ELASTICSEARCH_INDEXES_ANALYSISCENTRIC_ALIAS is the alias for the analysis-centric Elasticsearch index